abdullahkhalids/stac/README.md

 ## Development version
 Stac is currently undergoing a complete overwrite to make it suitable for constructing fault-tolerant circuits.
-The goals and progress (18 Jan 2023)
+The goals and progress

 * [x] There is an intrinsic notion of encoded qubits at any concatenation level in the circuit.
 User can create registers of such qubits.